-Other contributions that are relevant for our paper are Hoshi, Kashyap and Scharfstein (1991), Vogt (1994), and Hadlock (1998).
-Hoshi, Kashyap and Scharfstein (1991) investigate the cash-flowsensitivities for a sample of Japanese firms, which is divided into group and non-group firms.
+Other contributions relevant for our paper are Hoshi, Kashyap and Scharfstein (1991), Vogt (1994), and Hadlock (1998).
+Hoshi, Kashyap and Scharfstein (1991) investigate the cash-flow-sensitivities for a sample of Japanese firms, which is divided into group and non-group firms.
 The latter ones, characterized by relatively weak ties with banks, have a higher cash-flow-coefficient.
 Hoshi, Kashyap and Scharfstein (1991) spot the importance of overinvestment through a differential impact of cash-flow for firms with good and bad prospects.
 The latter distinction is made by focussing on firms with a Tobin's Q above and below median respectively.
-They find no evidence for overinvestment.
-Vogt (1994) empirically discriminates between managerial discretion and asymmetric information by including an interaction term between Tobin's Q and cash-flow in the regression equation.
+They find no evidence for overinvestment.4 Vogt (1994) empirically discriminates between managerial discretion and asymmetric information by including an interaction term between Tobin's Q and cash-flow in the regression equation.
 For his sample of US firms, he finds strong evidence for the presence of managerial discretion while also the influences of asymmetric information cannot be dismissed.
 Dividends are found to reduce both problems.
-Hadlock (1998) studies the impact of insider ownership on the cashflow-sensitivity of investment based on both free-cash-flow problems and asymmetric-information problems.
+Hadlock (1998) studies the impact of insider ownership on the cash-flow-sensitivity of investment based on both free-cash-flow problems and asymmetric-information problems.
 An interaction term of cash-flow and insider ownership is found to be positive for insider ownership below 5% and negative above this threshold.
 Hadlock (1998) concludes that the findings are inconsistent with the free-cash-flow theory and consistent with asymmetric-information problems.

 The emphasis in the literature on investment spending is on firms in the Anglo-Saxon countries, while Japanese firms are also studied.
 The European continent offers an interesting setting to consider determinants of investment under alternative structures.
 Kadapakkam, Kumar and Riddick (1998) study six OECD countries including France and Germany, next to the US, UK, Canada and Japan.
 Subsamples based on size show that the cash-flow-investment sensitivity is highest in the sample of large firms.
 This difference is most pronounced in the US and UK.
 France, Germany and Canada also show significant differences between the subsamples in most analyses.
 For Japan, the difference is insignificant in several analyses.
-For Austrian firms, Gugler (1998) empirically investigates whether the validity of the asymmetric-information problem and managerial-discretion problem depends on the ownership structure of the firms.
-His findings suggest that investment of bank-controlled firms is not positively related to cash-flow.
-Asymmetric-information problems prevail in family-owned firms, while overinvestment is more prominent in state-controlled firms and pyramidal groups.
-Haid and
+Firm size however is only one a priori criterion that may be important in explaining cash-flow investment sensitivity.
+Gugler (1998) analyzes Austrian investment